pachyderm/pachyderm/doc/examples/word_count/README.md

 ```
 $ pachctl create-repo urls

-# We assume you're running this from the root of this repo:
+# We assume you're running this from the root of this example (pachyderm/doc/examples/word_count/):
-$ pachctl put-file urls master -c -f doc/examples/word_count/Wikipedia
+$ pachctl put-file urls master -c -f Wikipedia
 ```

 Let's create the first pipeline:

 ```
-# We assume you're running this from the root of this repo:
+# We assume you're running this from the root of this example:
-$ pachctl create-pipeline -f doc/examples/word_count/wordcount_scraper.json
+$ pachctl create-pipeline -f wordcount_scraper.json
 ```

 This first pipeline, `scraper`, uses `wget` to download web pages from Wikipedia which will be used as the input for the next pipeline.
+It'll take a minute or two because it needs to `apt-get` a few dependencies.

 Now you should be able to see a job running and a new repo called `scraper` that contains the output of our scrape.